-The glass encapsulated Garden Party restaurant opens to a lawn bordered with ten foot dahlias, and royal palms that touch the sky.
-We took a table on the lawn.
-And as the table was set with a cozied pot, assorted silverware and their famous muffins, stepping down from the canopied terrace was a 6'4" adonis, a fair haired man in riding gear, and a turban, business-attire Sardarji.
+Garden Party restaurant opens to a lawn bordered with ten-foot dahlias and royal palms that kiss the sky.
+We sat at a table on the lawn.
+Then as the table was set with cozied pot, assorted silverware and their famous muffins, stepping down from the canopied terrace was a 6'4" Adonis, a fair-haired man in riding gear, and turban-business-attired Sardarji.
 They sat ten feet away at the next table on the lawn.
-No sooner had our tea been poured, when a swarm of blackbirds swooped down bursting our tableware to shambles!
+No sooner had tea been poured than a swarm of blackbirds swooped down, bursting our tableware into shambles!

 That broke the silence, and how I formally met Spanish designer Julio Peralta.
-He was the informal Mayor of Delhi for the Designer and Diplomatic community.
-In those days there were only three international lines in the entire country, one being at the Imperial Hotel.
-Nine hours ahead of New York, this was the ritual time to send and receive telexes, and meet everyone who was in town...
+He was the informal mayor of Delhi for the designer and diplomatic community. ...In those days there were only three international lines in the entire country, one being at the Imperial Hotel.
+Nine hours ahead of New York, this was the ritual time to send telexes and meet everyone who was in town. ...
 Comfortably checked into Maurya's, the phone rang.
-It was Julio and Jericho, who were sweaty from their Polo match, and wanted to use my bath.
-Showered clean, they joined me downstairs at the Coffee Shop.
-We ordered drinks, when gliding across white marble floors, with ebony silken flowing hair, was the most gracefully beautiful female I'd ever seen, followed by her Ayah carrying a young child.
-She came directly to our table - she was Julio's wife Jaya!
-Her son wanted to climb onto her lap, "Don't sit on Mummy" she said, "My nails are still wet!"
-An angel with long red fingernails, Jaya and I stayed up all night talking under the stars.
-At her house in Sainik Farms the next day, her cook Rambir served lunch, when I met her young Swami, Rajneesh Agarwal, of the Mumbai Agarwal Industrial family.
-An exceptionally beautiful young man, his mother was a Bollywood film star who had died tragically.
-His Master was Bhagwan Shree Rajneesh, today known as Osho.

-As dusk enveloped Delhi, the fragrance of night-queen filled the air, while we strolled around Qutub Minar, the 900 year old iron tower that doesn't rust.
-The light emanating from the young Swami's head attracted a swarm of flying critters, and looked like a jeweled turbaned crown.
-That night I had the wildest dreams, floating above the pines in Goa, with his Master, Bhagwan Shree Rajneesh, a man I'd never seen or heard of.
-This was years before Rajneesh became famous in the 80s for his hundred Rolls Royces and his Commune in Oregon, long before the Netflix 2018 documentary "Wild-Wild Country". - Then 25 years later, there I was sitting alone on a cushion under the dome in his New Delhi Ashram, transfixed, looking at Osho's six foot photo, my first time there.
-Suddenly the sky became gray and crackled with electricity.
-That's when the Universe whispered in my head, "We are with you every step of the way".
-And then, the skies cleared...That was 2003, my last trip to India.
+It was Julio and Jericho, who were sweaty from their polo match and needed my bath. -Showered clean, they joined me downstairs at the coffee shop.
+We ordered drinks when gliding across the white marble floors, with ebony, silken, flowing hair, was the most gracefully beautiful female I'd ever seen, followed by her ayah carrying a young child.
+She came directly to our table -she was Julio's wife, Jaya!
+Her son wanted to climb on her lap.
+"Don't sit on Mummy," she said.
+"My nails are still wet!"
+A sort of angel with long red fingernails, Jaya and I stayed up all night talking under the stars.
+The next day at her Sainik Farms house, her cook Rambir served lunch when I met her young Swami, Rajneesh Agarwal, of the Mumbai Agarwal Industrial family.
+A beautiful young man, his mother was a Bollywood film star who had died tragically.
+His master was Bhagwan Shree Rajneesh, who today is known as Osho. ...
+As dusk enveloped Delhi, and the fragrance of nightgueen filled the air, we strolled around Qutub Minar with its 1,600-year-old iron tower that doesn't rust.
+We laughed like children as the light emanating from the Swami's head attracted flying critters and looked like a jeweled, turbaned crown!
+That night I had the wildest dreams, floating above the pines in Goa with his master Rajneesh, a man I'd never seen or heard of.
+This was before Rajneesh became famous in the 80s for his hundred Rolls-Royces and his commune in Oregon, long before the Netflix 2018 documentary Wild-Wild Country.
+Then, 25 years later, there I was, sitting alone on a cushion under the dome in his New Delhi ashram, my first time there, transfixed, looking at Osho's six-foot photo.
+Suddenly the sky turned gray and crackled with electricity.
+That's when the Universe whispered in my head, "We are with you every step of the way," and then the skies cleared...That was 2003, my last trip to India.
+And in 2007, I was listening to voices, solving The Riddle of the Sphinx and Koh-i-Noor Diamond, currently set in Queen Elizabeth's State crown.

-The Koh I Noor Diamond
+The Koh-i-Noor Diamond